jbe1992/Strong_pass_gen/README.md

 4: Generate a strong random pass (Mix of lower, upper case letters and numbers) (You will be asked to provide an integer that will be the length of the password >= 6)

-5: Premium pass generator (Integer provided by user should be greater than 8 and will have a mix of alphanumeric chars)
+5: Premium pass generator (Integer provided by user should >= 8 and will have a mix of alphanumeric chars)